We will update this FAQ page regularly, so encourage you to check for updates.

 The University objects to the view of the DfE that courses with in-person attendance on weekends cannot be classified as in-attendance courses.

 We are currently taking legal action on this matter to challenge the decision by the DfE and SLC.
 We are also engaging with the SLC on a regular basis (at least weekly) to press them to provide clarity and a fair and reasonable process to resolve the position for each affected student as quickly as possible so that the outcome is affordable and enables each student to complete their studies.
-It is important that you engage with the SLC to secure the best possible repayment arrangements you can.

 We continue to work closely with our delivery partner and Students’ Union to provide appropriate support and advice to impacted students.